 Budget Price Single Skin Steel Roller Doors

-Single Skin Steel - The 'A' and 'AA' series of steel single skin, continuous curtain roller doors from Gliderol are a great choice when simplicity is required.
+The Gliderol Single Skin Steel continuous curtain roller doors from Gliderol are a great choice when simplicity is required.
 The door is simple, effective, lightweight and available as a manual or electric door up to 5000mm wide and 3000mm high.
 Excellent colour choice and all doors made to order, although we do offer some standard single sizes at very keen prices indeed.

 Be Careful What You Buy!